 - Read fun and lively stories and non-fiction texts featuring words they have learnt to sound out

 - Show that they comprehend the stories they have read by answering questions and discussing the text

 Our phonics journey starts in Nursery, when children first start our school.
 Children experience a language rich environment and are engaged in print which encourages interest in and discussion around word reading.
 Children are encouraged to discriminate sounds within their environment, linking to their name and common words related to the calendar and weather.
 Children are then introduced to the Set 1 speed sounds, they look carefully at the shape of the letters, words which start with and contain this sound, and explore sounds within free play and focussed teaching.
 Children also learn to blend sounds orally, for example, by playing ‘Simon says’ games, and in the summer term, begin to read cvc ‘green words’ in their phonics sessions.
-From the end of Autumn 2 children learn three sounds a week as part of whole class teaching.
+From Spring 1 children learn three sounds a week as part of whole class teaching.

 The assessment of pupil’s phonics knowledge is frequent and detailed to monitor and track progress and identify any pupil who is falling behind.
 This enables targeted support to be given immediately through one to one or small group catch-up sessions.
 Using assessment data, children are grouped according to their ability and need.
 This ensures Word-Time and reading books are at an appropriate level to support progress and target gaps in knowledge.

 What would you see in a phonics lesson at Earlsfield?

 - Children learning to read accurately by learning new sounds and reviewing previously taught sounds and sounding out unfamiliar words

 - Children learning to read fluently, re-reading words and texts with increased speed